(Photo by Chad Merda)

 Composting is still possible in winter, said Kate Caldwell, an interpretive naturalist at Plum Creek Nature Center.
 As long as you keep adding to the pile and turning it, the natural process of the food waste breaking down into organic material will occur.

 If you've been composting awhile, you might notice that your pile isn't breaking down quite as fast in the cold as it does during the warmer months.
-That's normal in winter, but it won't stop decomposing entirely unless your entire compost pile is frozen solid, according to the University of New Hampshire Cooperative Extension.
+That's normal in winter, but it won't stop decomposing completely unless your entire compost pile is frozen solid, according to the University of New Hampshire Cooperative Extension.

 Even during a cold spell, it's unlikely that an active compost pile will freeze all the way through.
 The outside may freeze, but the center, where the microbes are busy breaking down the food, will stay warm, Caldwell said.

 If you want to keep your pile warm in winter, you can try insulating it from the cold.
-You can do this either from inside or outside your compost bin.
+You can do this from either inside or outside your compost bin.
 On the outside, try surrounding your bin with bagged leaves or hay bales to protect it, the New Hampshire extension advises.
 Inside, you can surround the pile with cardboard, leaves or sawdust.

 It's also OK to stop turning your pile in winter, the New Hampshire extension advises.
 You can keep adding to it, but take the season off from regular turning.
 When it warms up in spring, and warmer temperatures thaw the compost, you can pick up right where you left off.

 If you're still new to composting or considering whether to start a pile, you may wonder what exactly you can compost.
 Much of what we throw away can be composted.
 All your food and vegetable scraps, plus things like coffee grounds and eggshells, can be put in a compost pile, according to the University of Illinois Extension.
-Yard waste can be composted too, as long as it isn't treated with chemicals.
+Yard waste can be composted too, as long as it hasn't been treated with chemicals.
 And newspaper and cardboard can go in the pile too.

 A good compost pile needs a healthy ratio of green material and brown material.
 Green material, which provides the nitrogen needed for decomposition, is your food waste — all those fruit and vegetable scraps, plus yard waste like grass clippings.
 Brown material, which adds the carbon necessary for the breakdown, includes things like dead leaves, paper and cardboard.
 The U.S. Environmental Protection Agency advises using equal parts brown material and green material.